computational-psychology/hrl/docs/calibration/how-high-resolution-lum-is-achieved.md

-# How does high resolution is achieved?
+# How is high resolution achieved?

 explanation concatenation of R and G channels allowed by some hardware: vpixx